-The Samsung Galaxy S23 Ultra’s amazing camera is worth the high price | CNN Underscored
+Galaxy S23 Ultra review | CNN Underscored

 I used the Galaxy Z Fold 4 running One UI 5.0 for a good while, so I’ve got a feel for how snappy it was.
 In short, I really liked it, but it definitely felt a tad slower than Google’s Pixel software or Apple’s iOS.
 One UI 5.1 flips that on its head, as the S23 Ultra feels just as fluid and snappy.
 Is it the new processor?
 The faster storage?
 Just good old-fashioned software optimization?
 I’m going with the latter, because everything from launching apps to scrolling Twitter feels more responsive than any Samsung phone I’ve reviewed in the past.

-What’s more, Samsung is promising four years of Android upgrades for the S23 Ultra, as well as five years of security patches.
+What’s more, Samsung is promising four years of Android upgrades for the S23 Ultra as well as five years of security patches.
 If you buy this phone, you can sleep well knowing your phone will be supported for years to come.

 The S Pen remains as useful as ever

 Truth be told, I’m not the biggest S Pen user, but I find that I love using it every time I come back to a phone that has one.
-The S23 Ultra’s S Pen — which lives in the same silo at the bottom — is identical to the one from the S22 Ultra which means you get a bunch of note-taking features like screen-off memos (which let you jot down notes while your phone is asleep), screenshot tools, a GIF creation tool, camera shutter controls thanks to the side button, and an insanely low 2.8-milliseconds of latency.
+The S23 Ultra’s S Pen — which lives in the same silo at the bottom — is identical to the one from the S22 Ultra, which means you get a bunch of note-taking features like screen-off memos, which let you jot down notes while your phone is asleep; screenshot tools; a GIF creation tool; camera shutter controls, thanks to the side button; and a very, very low 2.8 milliseconds of latency.

 All in all, if you’re a fan of the S Pen, you’ll feel right at home with the stylus on the S23 Ultra.
 Plus, you’ve got that flatter screen for more room to write.